Disc Tearing and Bardeen-Petterson Alignment in GRMHD Simulations of Highly Tilted Thin Accretion Discs: Results

-Surprisingly, the effective viscosity parameter, $\alpha_{eff}=-v_r v_k/ c_{s}^2$, which is a measure of the radial inflow speed, exceeds the sum of $\alpha_R$ and $\alpha_M$ by more than an order of magnitude.
+Surprisingly, the effective viscosity parameter, $\alpha_{\rm eff}=-v_r v_k/ c_{s}^2$, which is a measure of the radial inflow speed, exceeds the sum of $\alpha_R$ and $\alpha_M$ by more than an order of magnitude.
 This indicates that the angular momentum transport in turbulent discs cannot be described by stresses induced through a local $\alpha-$viscosity.
-Most likely, similar to our $\mathcal T = 10^{\circ}$ disc model described in \citet{Liska2018C}, large-scale magnetic torques contribute to this discrepancy by transporting angular momentum away from the midplane into the upper layers of the disc, where it is subsequently carried away in the form of disc driven winds.
-Since the discrepancy between the effective viscosity parameter and Reynolds plus Maxwell stresses by up to a factor of $\sim$few exceeds those in the $\mathcal T = 10^{\circ}$ tilt disc model, tilt-related effects, such as spiral shocks aligned with the line of nodes \citep{Fragile2008, White2019A}, could also contribute to this discrepancy.
-Additionally, in our model T65, the cancellation of angular momentum could cause an increase in $\alpha_{eff}$ during episodes of large misalignment between adjacent sub-discs.
-Observationally, this large, above unity, effective viscosity in the inner disc may cause electrons and ions to decouple into a two-temperature plasma (\citealt{Esin1997}, see also Sec.~\ref{sec:conclusions}), forming a rapidly precessing advection-dominated accretion flow that produces a hard spectrum \citep{Narayan1994}.
+Most likely, large-scale magnetic and/or internal torques contribute to this discrepancy by transporting angular momentum outwards.
+The situation is similar to a model of a weakly tilted disk of \citet[this model started out with a tilt angle of $\mathcal{T} = 10^\circ$, but at late times the tilted reduced to $\mathcal T \sim 2^\circ$]{Liska2018C}, but with several times smaller discrepancy between the effective viscosity parameter and combined Reynolds/Maxwell stresses than in this work.
+This suggests that tilt-related effects, such as viscous dissipation in warps (e.g. \citealt{Lodato06}) and/or spiral shocks aligned with the line of nodes \citep{Fragile2008, White2019A}, are likely the more dominant dissipation mechanism at large tilt angles considered in this work ($\mathcal T\gtrsim45^\circ$).
+Additionally, in our model T65, cancellation of angular momentum where the sub-discs intersect could explain the enhanced accretion rate during episodes of large misalignment between adjacent sub-discs (see Fig.~\ref{fig:timeplotplot}).
+Observationally, the large, above unity, effective viscosity in the inner disc may cause accretion to proceed so fast that the electrons and ions do not have the time to equilibrate their temperatures, leading to a two-temperature plasma (\citealt{Esin1997}, see also Sec.~\ref{sec:conclusions}), forming a rapidly precessing advection-dominated accretion flow that produces a hard spectrum \citep{Narayan1994}.

 To verify numerical convergence, we compared the radial profiles of our model T45 and model T45-H, carried out a twice as high resolution, and found a good level of agreement.
 In addition, the number of cells per MRI wavelength, $Q_r \times Q_{\tilde{\theta}} \times Q_{\tilde{\phi}}$, saturates around $100\times100\times500$ for $r\simless20r_g$ and $10\times10\times150$ for $r\simgreat20r_g$ in our low resolution models, indicating that the MRI turbulence is well-resolved in the inner and reasonably well-resolved in the outer regions of the accretion disc \citep{Sorathia2010, Hawley2011}.